National Supports - Mental Health Support

 Túsla

-Túsla, also known as the Child and Family Agency, is the State agency responsible for improving wellbeing and outcomes for children.
-Its work focuses on the areas of child protection and welfare, educational welfare, early years services, family and locally-based community supports, and domestic, sexual and gender-based violence services.
-You can find details of their Child and Family Support Network (CFSN) Coordinators here.
-There are 121 CFSNs throughout Ireland, made up of a variety of agencies and local voluntary and community services and the Coordinator relevant to your area will be able to help you get the support you need.
+Túsla is the State agency responsible for improving wellbeing and outcomes for children.
+It focuses on child protection and welfare, educational welfare, early years services, family and locally-based community supports, and domestic, sexual and gender-based violence services.
+Find the name and contact details for your local Child and Family Support Network (CFSN) Coordinator.
+The Coordinator relevant to your area will be able to help you get the support you need.
 See also the Parenting 24seven section which shares key messages on what works best for children and families at different ages and stages.

 Women's Aid

-Women’s Aid is a national organisation working to prevent and address the impact of domestic violence and abuse including coercive control.
-It has a National Helpline (1800 341 900) available 24/7 which covers over 200 languages and is always free.
-It also has an Instant Messaging Support Service which is free, confidential and secure.
+Women’s Aid works to prevent and address the impact of domestic violence and abuse including coercive control.
+It helpline (1800 341 900) is available 24/7.
+Helpline support is available in 240 languages and is always free.
+It also has an Instant Messaging Support Service.
 In the Greater Dublin area, it also provides a One-to-one service – you book an appointment through the helpline; Court Support; and Maternity Outreach Service.
-Women's Aid also provides practical assistance directly to women who are engaged with its face-to-face services and who are facing financial hardship and/or in need of support to increase their security at home or legal costs because of domestic abuse.